radiodan-demos/magic-button/INSTALL.md

 The front-end single-page web app is in `app/ui`.
 Templates are in `views`. `index.html` is the main page that pulls in a load of partials representing the different components on the page.

+When developing start with `NODE_ENV=development` as this will load unminified javascript and other things that speed up development.

 ### Static assets

 All static assets to be exposed to a browser must be in the `public` directory.
 See `Building` below for more information.